Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 3. Set the X-Axis to `ONE_SEC_TIMESTAMP` and a Bucketing of `Second`
 3. Select `+ Add column` and select `FIVE_SEC_VALUE` and set Aggregation to `Max`.

-**One sensor is showing a significant drop whilst the other is showing an increase to a peak at similar times, which could potentially be an anomoly**.
+**One sensor is showing a significant drop whilst the other is showing an increase to a peak at similar times, which could potentially be an anomaly**.

 <img src="assets/analysis_chart_align.png" />